mzwallace/derecho/README.md

 ### Wishlist

-1. Ability to spin up chef server with one command
+1. Ability to spin up chef server with one command.
+2. A subcommand dedicated to building out entire computer networks from a config file.

 ## Contributing